FireFox317/avr-arduino-zig/README.md

 # AVR Arduino Zig

-This project can build code that can be run on an Arduino Uno, using only Zig as its dependency.
+This project can build code that can be run on an Arduino Uno, using only Zig as its **only** dependency.

 Currently only `avrdude` is an external dependency that is needed to program the chip.